anmagx/frankentrack/README.md

 ## What is Frankentrack?

-Frankentrack is the product of unholy combination of IMU sensor data fusion and (optional) single-point IR-LED tracking to achieve a stable, responsive, precise, lightweight and quite cost effective 5DOF headtracking solution with a smaller physical footprint than traditional 3-point trackers.
+Frankentrack is the product of unholy combination of IMU sensor data fusion and (optional) single-point IR-LED tracking to achieve a stable, responsive, precise, lightweight and cost effective 5DOF headtracking solution with a smaller physical footprint than traditional 3-point trackers.

 ## Features